2023: The Good, The Bad, The Surprising, & The Disappointing

 Dungeons & Dragons: Honor Among Thieves

 This movie did not deserve to flop.
-It's the pure fantasy adventure fun we've always wanted, with the comedic charm Marvel always aims for, and, low-key, some of the best choreographed fight scenes in years.
+It's the pure fantasy adventure fun we've always wanted, combined with the comedic charm Marvel always aims for.
+And, low-key, some of the best choreographed fight scenes in years.

 Honorable Mentions